What Causes Brown Spots on Tomato Leaves, and How Can I Fix It?

 How to Treat Septoria Leaf Spot

 It is very difficult to treat the leaves that are already affected by the fungus.
-Your best bet would be to remove the affected leaves or the whole plant (if most of the leaves are infected) so that rest of the plants in your garden do not get affected.
+Your best bet would be to remove the affected leaves or the whole plant (if most of the leaves are infected) so that the rest of the plants in your garden do not get affected.
+You can safely remove up to a third of your tomato plant’s leaves without hurting its yield.

 How to prevent Leaf spot diseases in tomatoes: